 The Sultan Qaboos Grand Mosque, spreading to an area of 416000 square meters and having a capacity of 20,000 people, is an unmissable tourist attraction for all!
 This Islamic masterpiece has a stunning prayer hall with a Persian carpet measuring 70 meter x 60 meter, thus believed to be the world’s second biggest hand-loomed Iranian carpet.
 Visitors must dress modestly and carry a photo ID with them.

-Opened in 2016, the National Museum (Sultanate of Oman) is one of the best places to visit in Muscat.
+Opened in 2016, the National Museum (Sultanate of Oman) is one of the best places to visit in Muscat and a popular Muscat attraction.
 This is a good place for history buffs to learn about the Oman’s history and culture.
 See precious objects belonging to genres such as Earth and Man, Maritime History, Coins, and the Majesty of Islam.
 Also, there’s a well-equipped lecture hall and education centre for those who might want to delve deeper into the country’s history.

 Are you a foodie?
 Then, step into one of the most popular restaurants in Muscat, the Kargeen Caffe that specialises in Omani and Arabic food.
 Their dishes liberally use aromatic spices like cardamom and cumin.
 With ethnic interiors, illuminated trees and lovely fireplace, this charming eating venue is considered best for couples.
 The staff wear traditional clothes with Khanjar, a dagger carried by Omani men for ceremonials since centuries.